-A caloric deficit can negatively impact both our performance during training and our recovery afterward.
-Taking in carbs before your workout will help to fuel your body during intense exercise, reducing the likelihood of subpar performance.
+A caloric deficit can negatively impact both your performance during training and your recovery afterward.
+Taking in carbs before your workout, however, will help to fuel your body during intense exercise, reducing the likelihood of subpar performance.

 Some researchers have also argued that consuming protein shortly before a workout can be advantageous for maintaining strength and reducing recovery time.

 Other studies have found that consuming protein immediately following your training may also help to increase muscle protein synthesis after intense exercise.